plan2net/pw_comments/Documentation/Configuration/Index.rst

 Author or authorName?
 ---------------------
-The author of a comment is saved in two diffent ways: If an unregistred user writes a comment the fields authorName and authorMail are filled.
+The author of a comment is saved in two diffent ways: If an unregistered user writes a comment the fields authorName and authorMail are filled.
 If the user is registered the model of the user is linked to the comment in the field author.

 authorIdent